Thesis Statements & Important Quotes from "Fahrenheit 451" by Ray Bradbury

-Below you will find four outstanding thesis statements / paper topics for "Fahrenheit 451" by Ray Bradbury that can be used as essay starters.
-All five incorporate at least one of the themes found in "Fahrenheit 451" and are broad enough so that it will be easy to find textual support, yet narrow enough to provide a focused clear thesis statement.
-These thesis statements for "Fahrenheit 451" offer a short summary of different elements that could be important in an essay but you are free to add your own analysis and understanding of the plot or themes to them.
-Using the essay topics below in conjunction with the list of important quotes at the bottom of the page, you should have no trouble connecting with the text and writing an excellent essay.
+Below you will find four outstanding thesis statements / paper topics for “Fahrenheit 451” by Ray Bradbury that can be used as essay starters.
+All five incorporate at least one of the themes found in “Fahrenheit 451” and are broad enough so that it will be easy to find textual support, yet narrow enough to provide a focused clear thesis statement.
+These thesis statements for “Fahrenheit 451” offer a short summary of different elements that could be important in an essay but you are free to add your own analysis and understanding of the plot or themes to them.
+Using the essay topics below in conjunction with the list of important quotes from Fahrenheit 451 by Ray Bradbury, you should have no trouble connecting with the text and writing an excellent essay.

 Thesis Statement / Essay Topic #1: Guy Montag as a Heroic Figure in "Fahrenheit 451" by Ray Bradbury